feup-infolab/labtablet/README.md

 ### How do I get set up? ###

 * Summary of set up

+Setting up LabTablet is a pretty straightforward task.
+The project was developed in the android studio IDE, and thus it can easily be opened by this application.
+After the first launch, graddle will take some time to find and solve any dependencies and configure the workbench.
+LabTablet requires Android KitKat to run.
+Although its compatibility can later be expanded to older Android Versions, for now some of the API calls will not work on API 18 and below.

 * Dependencies

+Some libraries are needed to handle specific features of the LabTablet interface:

+1. For networking, I used the Apache http components that can be found either inside the project or directly on their website;

+2. To receive valuable debug information, I used the project [ACRA](https://code.google.com/p/acra/) that submits crash reports to a webserver specifically designed to this purpose.
+This is only transmitted when the application crashes.
+Other less severe errors are reported to the ChangelogManager (NavDrawer -> Logs);

+3. To export any questionaire or form results to PDF, LabTablet uses [iTextPDF](http://itextpdf.com/);

+4. Other "built-in" dependencies are Gson to handle avery json conversion and http response.

 ### Who do I talk to? ###